-We were incorporated in Delaware in 1997 as VR Acquisition Corp.
-In 1997, we changed our name to Kaotech Corporation.
-In 1998, we changed our name to Interactive Imaging Systems, Inc. In 2004, we changed our name to Vicuity Corporation and then to Icuiti Corporation.
-In September 2007, we changed our name to Vuzix Corporation.
+In 1997 we changed our name to Kaotech Corporation.
+In 1998 we changed our name to Interactive Imaging Systems, Inc. In 2004 we changed our name to Vicuity Corporation and then to Icuiti Corporation.
+In 2007, we changed to our current name, Vuzix Corporation.
+None of these name changes were the result of a change in our ownership control.